torproject/onionbalance/docs/design.md

 investigation of these options should indicate if there is significant advantages to any of these approaches.

-## Generation and Publication of Master Descriptor
+## Generation and Publication of Main Descriptor

 The management server should generate a onion service descriptor containing the selected introduction points.
-This master descriptor is then signed by the actual onion service permanent key.
-The signed master descriptor should be published to the responsible HSDirs as normal.
+This main descriptor is then signed by the actual onion service permanent key.
+The signed main descriptor should be published to the responsible HSDirs as normal.

-Clients who wish to access the onion service would then retrieve the `master` service descriptor and begin connect to introduction points at random from the introduction point list.
+Clients who wish to access the onion service would then retrieve the `main` service descriptor and begin connect to introduction points at random from the introduction point list.
 After successful introduction the client will have created an onion service circuit to one of the available onion services instances and can then begin